SiWarlock/telegram-gpt-self-bot/README.md

-# Telegram Self-Bot
+# Telegram & Discord Self-Bot

-A powerful Telegram self-bot with GPT integration, self-destructing messages, and chat summarization features.
+A powerful self-bot with GPT integration, self-destructing messages, and chat summarization features for both Telegram and Discord.

 ## Features

 ### 1. GPT Integration
-Use GPT-4 directly in your Telegram chats with the !gpt command.
+Use GPT-4 directly in your chats with the !gpt command.

 Example:
 - !gpt What is TypeScript?